Frequently Asked Questions

 A transition to Division I athletics is an appropriate aspirational goal for Augustana, and complements our academic and other goals, for three primary reasons: 1) the visibility and branding opportunities for the university; 2) our position as the largest university in the state’s largest city with opportunities to grow and expand with the local community; and 3) the success of Augustana’s current athletics program, along with the expectation of excellence in all aspects of university and community life.

 Augustana has a culture of excellence both in academics and athletics.
-Augustana views a move to Division I as part of a logical progression toward positioning ourselves to be a top regional university while also building upon our reputation for academic quality and extraordinary graduates.
+Augustana views a move to Division I as part of a logical progression toward positioning ourselves to maintain our position as a top regional university while also building upon our reputation for academic quality and extraordinary graduates.

 A transition to Division I is about more than athletics.
 Amidst an increasingly competitive higher-education marketplace, a Division I athletics program presents opportunities to elevate the profile of Augustana’s academic programs and to brand the university more effectively.
 Additional visibility can help increase enrollment, enhance diversity, and attract more corporate partners to support academics, athletics, the arts, scholarships and capital projects.

 Moreover, an effective transition is possible because Augustana is the largest university in Sioux Falls and the largest private university in South Dakota.
 As the city continues to grow, the university can, too.
-In addition to many alumni across the country who see the strategic value of a Division I athletic program for the university’s future, many business and civic leaders in Sioux Falls see the economic development impact of a Division I university at the heart of the city.
-We believe they are ready to invest even more in Viking athletics to make the transition a reality.
+In addition to many alumni across the country who understand the strategic value of a Division I athletics program, many business and civic leaders in Sioux Falls are envisioning the positive economic impact a Division I university could have on the city and region.
+We believe they are ready to invest even more in Augustana and make the transition a reality.